Diabetes Management for NYC Seniors: Smart Strategies for 2026

 Foot, Eye, and Heart Health

-Daily foot checks help prevent infections and ulcers—learn more in our detailed guide on foot care for seniors.
-Regular eye exams protect vision, while managing blood pressure and cholesterol reduces heart risks.
+Daily foot checks help prevent infections and ulcers—learn more in our guide on foot care for seniors.
+Regular eye exams protect vision, while managing blood pressure reduces heart risks.
 Preventive care is far easier than treating complications later, making it a key part of Diabetes Management for NYC Seniors.

 Mental Health and Emotional Well-Being